sensationmm/Famous-Roasters/README.md

 i18n is handled by [i18next](https://www.i18next.com/).
 As of today, the only available language is german - `de`.

 The configs for i18next can be found at `src/config/i18n/i18n.ts` and the language json files at `src/assets/i18n`.

+### Searching & Filtering the Catalogue

+Searching and filtering is implemented with [Algolia](https://algolia.com), a search-as-a-service provider.
+Credentials are in 1Password.

+Shopify and Algolia are integrated via the [Algolia Search and Discovery app](https://famousroasters.myshopify.com/admin/apps/algolia-search), and any product changes are automatically mirrored to the indices in Algolia.

+There are [4 indices](https://www.algolia.com/apps/UJO1LDXRBG/indices) at the moment: A main index called `products`, and 3 replicas called `products_price_asc`, `products_price_desc`, and `products_recently_ordered_count_desc` that are sorted replicas of `products`.

+Many filters operate on Shopify metafields, which can be exposed as facets in Algolia.
+You can see all facets for the main index [here](https://www.algolia.com/apps/UJO1LDXRBG/explorer/configuration/products/facets).
+If, for some reason, the metafields disappear from the list of facets (which would result in broken/empty filter UIs), they can be manually re-added there.
+This has happened before when triggering a re-indexing from Shopify, and the problem [has been acknowledged by Algolia](https://discourse.algolia.com/t/shopify-metafields-disappear-from-facet-list-after-reindexing/15947/2).
+The format for these facet attributes follows this pattern: `"meta.my_fields.aroma"`.

+The filter UIs are implemented using the [React InstantSearch Hooks API](https://www.algolia.com/doc/api-reference/widgets/react-hooks/), a collection of React components and hooks to build customized search UIs.

 <!-- Commiting code -->